TaylorJadin/jadin.me-jekyll/_posts/2018-02-20-basic-static-site-demo.md

 ---
 This is a little post I put together to show students at St. Norbert College how to quickly put a static page up on their domain.
 This should be useful for anyone who wants to go from zero to having a page on the internet.
 In this post I am assuming almost no prior knowledge of HTML, CSS, or cPanel, the only thing you need ahead of time is a domain and web hosting.

+When we are finished you will have a page that looks like this: demo.jadin.me

 ## Directions using Reclaim Hosting

 For the purposes of this demo, I am going to assume you are using [Reclaim Hosting](https://reclaimhosting.com), as that is what we are using for [our Domains project](knight.domains) here at [SNC](snc.edu)